Victordtesla24/containerised-birth-time-rectifier/tests/README.md

 These are installed automatically when running tests in Docker.

+## Real API Testing Approach

+The Questionnaire tests use a "no mocks" approach, meaning they interact with real external APIs and services rather than mocked responses.
+This approach:

+1. Provides higher confidence in production readiness
+2. Tests actual API responses and error handling
+3. Validates the entire system against real-world conditions

+See `tests/integration/QUESTIONNAIRE_TESTS.md` for details on the questionnaire tests implementation.

 ## API Rate Limiting

 The tests include rate limiting for OpenAI API calls to prevent exceeding API quotas during testing.
 The rate limiter is implemented in `tests/utils/rate_limiter.py`.